XYPB/MaMA/README.md

 ### Pre-trained Checkpoint

-Our final pre-trained model with both a vision encoder and text encoder can be found at [Google Drive](https://drive.google.com/file/d/1UnAex2_feBWFmey9ZAxiI9fvCVc83Oox/view?usp=sharing).
+Our final pre-trained model with both a vision encoder and text encoder can be found at [[Google Drive](https://drive.google.com/file/d/1UnAex2_feBWFmey9ZAxiI9fvCVc83Oox/view?usp=sharing)] & [[Huggingface](https://huggingface.co/XYPB/MaMA/tree/main)].
 It also contains our pre-training configs and optimizer's state.

-We also provide the pretrained DiNOv2 ViT-B-14 checkpoint at [Google Drive](https://drive.google.com/file/d/1M9IKAPnTLjpKYgSJU_5-KOR-X7SMDG2T/view?usp=sharing), which can be easily reloaded using a few lines of code:
+We also provide the pretrained DiNOv2 ViT-B-14 checkpoint at [[Google Drive](https://drive.google.com/file/d/1M9IKAPnTLjpKYgSJU_5-KOR-X7SMDG2T/view?usp=sharing)] & [[Huggingface](https://huggingface.co/XYPB/MaMA/tree/main)], which can be easily reloaded using a few lines of code:

 ```python
 import torch